cal-cs184-student/hw-webpages-sp24-spegeerino/hw3/task1.md

 \]
 </p>

-Now, in order to solve this equation for $t,u,v$, we can apply Cramer's rule and compute the determinants of **M** with one column replaced by $O-A$.
+Now, in order to solve this equation for $t,u,v$, we can apply Cramer's rule and compute the determinants of $\mathbf{M}$ with one column replaced by $O-A$.
 Then we need to check each value to see if the intersection of the ray with the plane is in the correct place; if any of these checks fail, we can immediately return that no intersection exists.
 First, we compute $t$ and check that $t$ falls between the ray's bounds for where its intersection are allowed to occur.
 Then, we compute $u$, which has to fall between $0$ and $1$.